Rhoxio/AdjectiveLegacy/README.md

 This project is being converted over to a simple j-rpg style game creation engine.
 During it's creation, I came to the realization that a ton of the code that I was using to generate enemies, characters, and update elemnts of the UI were all extremely dynamic and could be repurposed to either make a full-fledged game, or be fine-tuned to make a simple game creation engine.

 My goal at this point is to accomplish both.
-I wish to make a game with the tool that I am developing as a sort of 'mock' trial and a sortof testing suite.
+I wish to make a game with the tool that I am developing as a sort of 'mock' trial and a basic testing suite.
 Drafts and versions of the engine will be released as I have have time to work on them.

 # Technologies
 ------